willdurand/willdurand.github.io/_posts/2014-12-23-configuring-ssl-tls-with-hipache-and-nodejs.md

 tldr: false
 audio: false
 title: "Configuring SSL/TLS With Hipache (And Node.js)"
+updates:
+  - date: 2014-12-26
+    content: >-
+      most of the patches I have sent to Hipache have already been merged, making Hipache safer than ever.
 ---

-_2014-12-26 - most of the patches I have sent to Hipache have already been merged, making Hipache safer than ever._

 Lately, I have been working on configuring a **SSL/TLS layer** for a project.
 As you may (or may not) think, it is not only about creating SSL certificates.
 In